 - From the Environment list, select the environment that you want to use.

-- (Optionally) Type a Description for the process.
+- (Optional) Type a Description for the process.
 We recommend adding a description, especially when there are many processes deployed to Orchestrator.

 - Click Create.
 The Deploy Process window is closed and the process is displayed in the Processes page.

-A package cannot be deployed on the same environment more than once.
+A package cannot be deployed to the same environment more than once.

 If a process has multiple versions available, you can select which one to use from the Processes page:

-- Click the Manage Versions button for a process with multiple versions available.
-The Manage Versions window is displayed.
+- Click the View Process button for a process with multiple package versions available.
+The View Process window is displayed.

-- a.
+a.
 Click the Use button for the corresponding version that you want to use.
-The Manage Versions window is closed and your configuration is saved.
+The View Process window is closed and your configuration is saved.
 If the version you updated the process to was not the latest, the exclamation mark icon is still displayed next to the process.

 b.
-Click the Latest button if you want to update the process to the latest available version.
-The Manage Versions window is closed and your configuration is saved.
+Click the Latest button if you want to update the process to the latest available package version.
+The View Process window is closed and your configuration is saved.

 c.
 (Optionally) Click the Rollback button.
 This enables you to return to the previously used version.